 April 25, 2017

-Sharon Perlman of the NYC Department of Health and Mental Hygiene joins the podcast to talk all about Macroscope, the innovative population health surveillance project.
+Sharon Perlman of the NYC health department joins the podcast to talk all about Macroscope, the innovative population health surveillance project.

 March 21, 2017